o19s/elasticsearch-learning-to-rank/CONTRIBUTING.md

 #### Gradlew Wrapper and Java Upgrade

 The first thing you'll want to do when upgrading Elasticsearch LTR is upgrading your Java version.
 We recommend getting the latest OpenJDK from [jdk.java.net](http://jdk.java.net).
 Ensure your JAVA_HOME is pointed at where you unzip the JDK contents.
 See "Juggling Multiple Java Versions" above.
+Be sure to update the travis.yml to this JDK version.

 The gradlew / gradlew.bat also usually need to be ugpraded to latest.
 You'll get an error when you run `./gradlew clean check` telling you what gradle to upgrade to.
 Unfortunately there's a catch 22: you can't run the gradle upgrade task precisely because of the gradle error that Elastic's build system outputs.
 So here's what I do